Kodi Smit-McPhee: Career

 In 2013, Smit-McPhee filmed the action science fiction film Young Ones.
 The film premiered at the Sundance Film Festival in January 2014.
 Soon afterwards he appeared in Slow West, which was released in 2015.

 In March 2014, he was cast in the Nine Network's seven-part drama series Gallipoli which was broadcast in February and March 2015, the year that marks the 100th anniversary of the Gallipoli landing.
 He plays 17-year-old Thomas "Tolly" Johnson, who pretends to be older so that he can enlist with his brother Bevan and ends up fighting at Gallipoli in the campaign that helped create the Anzac legend.
 Aged 17 when he undertook the role, Smit-McPhee said afterwards that it showed "that soldiers aren't the patriotic brave souls they look like, it's showing them at their most vulnerable in tragic times and when they are terrified".

 Smit-McPhee played Nightcrawler in X-Men: Apocalypse (2016), a character whose older version was previously played by Alan Cumming.
 Smit-McPhee reprised the role in Dark Phoenix, which was released in 2019.

 In 2018, he played the central character Keda, an Ice Age adolescent who tames a wolf, in Alpha.

 In 2021, Smit-McPhee starred in Jane Campion's film The Power of the Dog.
 The film premiered at the 78th Venice International Film Festival, where it opened to critical acclaim.
 Smit-McPhee's performance in particular received praise, with Carlos Aguilar of TheWrap calling him "terrifyingly remarkable" and Peter Bradshaw of The Guardian writing, "Smit-McPhee brings something inscrutably complex and reserved to his character's behaviour".
-In March 2022, Smit-McPhee joined Alfonso Cuarón's upcoming Apple+ series Disclaimer.
+In March 2022, Smit-McPhee joined Alfonso Cuarón's Apple+ series Disclaimer.

 In 2024, he voiced the character of Gilbert, brother to main character Grace Pudel, in the adult animated film Memoir of a Snail.

+In 2025, Smit-McPhee made his London stage debut as Konstantin Treplev in Thomas Ostermeier's production of The Seagull at the Barbican Theatre.